Best Fender Guitars

 5. Fender Jaguar

-The Eccentric Innovator
+The Eccentric Innovator.

 Introduced in the early ’60s, the Jaguar shared the offset body design of the Jazzmaster but brought a shorter 24-inch scale length to the table, like the Mustang.
 With its myriad switches and dials, the Jaguar offers a world of tonal possibilities, albeit with a slight learning curve.